codetojoy/vending_machine_groovy_javaesque/README.txt

--- you really have to trust the tests (see above). they become intrinsic to the experience -- very old idea, but evaluating data as code is extremely powerful -- it takes time to set up Gant, JUnit, etc, for the first time, but vital
+-- you really have to trust the tests (see above). they become intrinsic to the experience -- very old idea, but evaluating data as code is extremely powerful -- it takes time to set up Gant, JUnit, etc, for the first time, but vital -- READ the error output carefully.
+I often make faulty assumptions about where a problem is, and waste time.